Stumped by industry jargon? Here are the definitions and

 Fares system tool used to view, add, modify, restore, and cancel fares.
 Also referred to as the query tool.

-Computer reservation system (for example, Amadeus, Galileo, Sabre, or SITA).
+Computer reservation system.
 Used by travel agents and others throughout the world, these systems receive coded fare data (which will price electronically) from ATPCO and transmit it to their customers.

 Abbreviation for carrier.

 Talk to one of our industry experts to get more information.